dcernst/dcernst.github.io/teaching/mat526f24/syllabus.md

 </blockquote>

 ### Exams ###
- There will be two midterm exams and a cumulative final exam.
-Each of the exams is worth 20% of your overall grade and will consist of an in-class portion and possibly a take-home portion.
-The in-class portions of Exam 1 and Exam 2 are *tentatively* scheduled for ~~Wednesday, October 5~~ **Friday, October 7** (week 6) and ~~Wednesday, November 16~~ **Friday, November 18** (week 12), respectively.
-The final exam will be on **Monday, December 12** at 10:00AM-12:00PM.
+There will be one Midterm Exam and a cumulative Final Exam.
+Each exam will likely consist of both an in-class portion and a take-home portion.
+The in-class portion of the midterm exam is *tentatively* scheduled for **Monday, October 14** (week 8).
+The in-class portion of the final exam will be on **Wednesday, December 11** at 7:30-9:30AM.
+The Midterm Exam and the Final Exam will each be worth 25% of your final course grade.
 Make-up exams will only be given under extreme circumstances, as judged by me.
 In general, it will be best to communicate conflicts ahead of time.

 <blockquote>
 <p>The impediment to action advances action.
 What stands in the way becomes the way.</p>